pivotalservices/turbo/terraform/aws/README.md

 # Note
 This is a WIP, Concourse is not yet integrated UAA.
 Nothing is scalable for now.

 # Howto use:
 ## Create a master DNS Zone
-You'll want to create a master dns zone if you don't have one in GCP.
+You'll want to create a master dns zone if you don't have one in AWS.
-The domain deployed will be a subdomain of this master dns zone
+The domain deployed will be a subdomain of this master dns zone.
 Example:
 master dns zone = `sub.master-dns-zone.com`
 subdomain that will be created = `xxx.sub.master-dns-zone.com` (the value of the variable `dns_domain_name`)

 ## Deploy